ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 devoted to the process of *causal inference,* or drawing a conclusion about a causal relationship based on the available evidence.

-An term that is often used in causal inference is the **counterfactual**.
+A term that is often used in causal inference is the **counterfactual**.
 The counterfactual refers to an alternate reality in which only a single variable has changed and all else has remained exactly the same.